MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-UserAnalyticsConfig.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-**Note**: This cmdlet has been replaced by the [Get-MyAnalyticsFeatureConfig](https://docs.microsoft.com/powershell/module/exchange/get-myanalyticsfeatureconfig).
+**Note**: This cmdlet has been replaced by the **Get-MyAnalyticsFeatureConfig** cmdlet in the Exchange Online PowerShell V2 module version 2.0.4 or later.
+For connection instructions using the module, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).

-Use the Get-TenantAnalyticsConfig cmdlet to view the MyAnalytics privacy settings for cloud-based users.
+Use the Get-UserAnalyticsConfig cmdlet to view the MyAnalytics privacy settings for cloud-based users.

-**Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
-For instructions, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).